 72% of buyers use social media to research before making a purchase.
 They’re trying to get to know your company, product, and your market.
-They want to ask questions and do do their due diligence before making a buying decision.
-81% of buyers are more likely to engage with a strong, professional brand.
-In short — it’s important that you have a game plan to follow as you go into these interactions.
+They want to ask questions and do their due diligence before making a buying decision.
+81% of buyers are more likely to engage with a professional and robust brand.
+In short — you must have a game plan to follow as you go into these interactions.

 Take these tips for finding and engaging with prospects on LinkedIn into consideration as you design your strategy on the platform: